 Are you a car enthusiast or just curious about them?
 How about topping your list of things to do in Karlsruhe with a tour of the Mercedes Benz Museum?

 All you need is a short drive to Stuggart, and spend the day touring this fantastic car museum.
-Here, get ready to learn everything you want about the car, and view the different makes spanning decades.
+Here, get ready to learn everything you want about the car and view the different makes spanning decades.
 The museum is an architectural marvel but more modern than other buildings in the area from the outside.

 Typically, the tours are led by guides.
-But, you can listen to an audio tour as per your preference.
+But you can listen to an audio tour as per your preference.
 That gives you room to check out the cars you want first.

 8. Turmberg Hill

 Once at the top, you can see Durlach and the city of Karlsruhe.
 Then, you can enjoy some high course ropes set up recently.
+An ancient tower at the top of the hill gives it its name.
+It’s over two centuries old, and some old castle ruins are nearby.

 9. The State Museum of Baden